-Watford have been linked with a surprise move for Sunderland defender Younes Kaboul.
+Watford linked with surprise move for Sunderland defender

 The 30-year-old, who has become a key figure in the Sunderland defence, joined the club from Tottenham Hotspur last summer for a fee of £3million.

 But Premier League rivals Watford are reported to be weighing up a move for the Frenchman, with French newspaper L’Équipe claiming the Hornets are keen to sign Kaboul on a three-year deal.